MobilityData/gtfs-validator/RULES.md

 <a name="W012"/>

-### W012 - Csv file is empty
+### W012 - Optional csv file is empty

-Empty csv optional file found in the archive
+Empty csv optional file found in the archive: file contains header but does not have data.
+This is related to [E047](https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#E047).